James P. Mitchell: 1961 New Jersey gubernatorial election

 After a bitter primary, Mitchell was elected Republican candidate for Governor of New Jersey with 43.7% of the vote, defeating State Senators Walter H. Jones and Wayne Dumont, Jr. He lost the general election to Democratic candidate Richard J. Hughes, receiving 1,049,274 votes versus 1,084,194 votes for Hughes.

 Later career

 Mitchell retired from politics and turned to the private sector.
 In 1961, he joined the Crown Zellerbach Corporation (at that time an American pulp and paper conglomerate based in San Francisco) as a director and adviser.
 A year later, he also briefly served as vice president for industrial and public relations, then as senior vice president for corporate relations until his death in 1964.

+Unlike many of his fellow Republicans, Mitchell refused to support Barry Goldwater's presidential campaign in 1964.

 Personal life

 His uncle was the character actor Thomas Mitchell.
 Mitchell married Isabelle Nulton on January 22, 1923.
-On October 19, 1964, Mitchell died of a myocardial infarction in his suite at the Hotel Astor in Manhattan, New York.
+On October 19, 1964, Mitchell died of a heart attack in his suite at the Hotel Astor in Manhattan, New York.
 He is interred in St. Gertrude's Cemetery in Colonia, New Jersey.
+Mitchell was Roman Catholic.